hmslima/sambahsacompletegrammar/sambahsa.md

 Ah, the verbs…

-With the exception of three main verbs, “ses” {ses}, “habe” {hab} and “woide” {woyd}, all the other verbs are regular, you only need pay attention to some cases, predicted by the ortographic rules.
+With the exception of three main verbs, “es” {ses}, “hab” {hab} and “woid” {woyd}, all the other verbs are regular, you only need pay attention to some cases, predicted by the ortographic rules.